Avery007/cart263/project3/README.md

 human and computers is right at the corner.The concept of brain-computer interface will even give birth to human-AI hybrids.
 While some people think those advanced technology will bring huge convenience into our life.
 There are also concerns about privacy and surveillance issues.
 Some experts are also worried that the upcoming AI system wont improve human society, but it will make human souls further get lost in the virtual world.
-While some think the trend of advanced AI is inevitable,I strongly believe that the future is never fixed, but human collective have the power to shape what they want, and if we want to have a better future, we need to understand both pros and cons of the things and make decisions carefully.
+While some think the trend of advanced AI is inevitable,I strongly believe that the future is never set in stone, but human collective have the power to shape what they want, and if we want to have a better future, we need to understand both pros and cons of the things and make decisions carefully.